-In conjunction with the provost, the director of academic success and advising, and the office of campus life, the office of admission schedules and coordinates MAP Days each summer.
+In conjunction with the provost, the dean of student success, and the office of campus life, the office of admission schedules and coordinates MAP Days each summer.
 All students who intend to enter during the ensuing fall semester are expected to attend one of these sessions.
-During MAP Days, students will be afforded the opportunity to take the mathematics placement test (Sec.
-6.4.1. through Sec.
+Prior to MAP Days, students will be encouraged to take the mathematics placement test (Sec.
+6.4.1. through

+Sec.
 6.4.3.) and the language placement test (Sec.
 6.4.4.), as necessary, so that their first semester's schedule can be prepared most accurately.